 I am often asked if a leather G10 will fit a modern watch.
-I have never tried to do this myself, and there is such a variation of watch case designs that I can only offer some general advice.
+There is such a variation of watch case designs that I can only offer some general advice.
 It should go without saying that a strap needs to be the correct width to fit between the lugs.

 The bottom line is that you really need to look at the watch case without a strap fitted and make a judgement about whether a piece of leather is going to fit between the bars and bend around the case, or ideally even try threading something like part of an old leather strap through one of the lugs, across the back of the case and through the other lug and see how it goes.